 Mittens, from Bolt, is the character in the page image.

 Bolt: I will Super-Bark you out of that tree!
 Mittens: Go nuts.
 Let's see how that works out for ya.
-(Bolt barks) Mittens: Oh, the super-bark.
+(Bolt normal-barks) Mittens: Oh, the super-bark.
 Scary, scary.

 Jon: "You know Garfield, I get the feeling you're a cat with a little cynic in you."